GHOSTLY NEWSFLASH ༼ つ ╹ ╹ ༽つ

 About getting around the chiaroscuro

-Please be aware that the mobile version of the website may have limited features; thus, optimal viewing is recommended through the web version.
-Upon accessing the web version, labels situated on the left side of the blog facilitate navigation to related posts.
+Please be aware that the mobile version of the website may have limited features; thus, optimal viewing is recommended through the web version, and upon accessing the web version, labels situated on the left side of the blog facilitate navigation to related posts.
 Furthermore, the blog archive serves as a resource for retrieving and locating articles.

 The homepage exclusively displays the seven latest posts.
 To explore past content, click the older posts button located in the bottom-right corner of the blog.
 Additionally, use the ‘search this blog’ function positioned at the top left.